coding-paul/apex-addition/README.md

 4. Activate the virtual environment using ```.venv\Scripts\activate.bat```
 5. Install the requirements in the requirements.txt file using ```pip install -r requirements.txt```
 6. Launch main.py
-7. Click Start Program
+7. Click **Change settings** and change the tesseract path to the installation of **Tesseract**, as listed above.
+If tesserect was installed on the default path, just change the user here.
+Click **Save Settings**
+8. Click **Start Program**
-8. The program is now active and ready for you to play apex
+9. The program is now active and ready for you to play apex

 ## Features